kanu-3/KrishiVani/README.md

 **Detect → Understand → Retrieve → Predict → Advise**

 Rather than treating disease detection, agricultural knowledge, market analysis, and conversational assistance as isolated features, KrishiVani connects them into one integrated agricultural intelligence system.

+## Author
+### Kanishka Jha
+B.Tech, AKGEC Ghaziabad

+Flutter + Backend Developer + ML Engineer

+Aim: Product AI Engineer

+## If you like this project
+Consider starring the repo and contributing ideas for sustainability-driven features.